aldiserg/HardwareMonitor/README.md

 python3 hwm.py
 ```

-Copy hwm.service and start + add to startup
+Change hwm.service to correct user and path to script, after that copy and start service (will be added to startup of system)
 ```
 sudo cp hwm.service /etc/systemd/system/hwm.service
 systemctl enable hwm --now